Skip to content

 • router.prefetch(href: string): Prefetch the provided route for faster client-side transitions.

-• router.back(): Navigate back to the previous route in the browser’s history stack using soft navigation.
+• router.back(): Navigate back to the previous route in the browser’s history stack.

-• router.forward(): Navigate forwards to the next page in the browser’s history stack using soft navigation.
+• router.forward(): Navigate forwards to the next page in the browser’s history stack.

 Good to know:

-• next/link automatically prefetch routes as they become visible in the viewport.
+• The <Link> component automatically prefetch routes as they become visible in the viewport.

 • refresh() could re-produce the same result if fetch requests are cached.
-Other dynamic functions like cookies and headers could also change the response.
+Other Dynamic APIs like cookies and headers could also change the response.

-• The new useRouter hook should be imported from next/navigation and not next/router
+• The useRouter hook should be imported from next/navigation and not next/router when using the App Router

 • The pathname string has been removed and is replaced by usePathname()